Follow these July 4th homeowner association rules for a safe celebration

 To find your local homeowner association rules you can visit the corporate commission website of the state you are living in and enter the name of the subdivision or community you are a part of.
 You should then be able to download an association's article and annual reports for free.
 If you are interested in the homeowner association rules of a state and subdivision you are not currently loving in but may be moving to, you can visit the local county assessor's website where you'll find all property information available for public viewing.

-The 4th of July aside, it's important to stay in the know on your homeowner association rules and regulations.
-Your handbook may get updated and while there is some self-explanatory guidance when it comes to hosting and celebrating at home, there may be some less obvious directives you need to be aware of.
+The 4th of July aside, it's important to know our homeowner association rules and regulations.
+Your handbook may get updated and while there is some self-explanatory guidance when it comes to hosting and celebrating at home, there may be some less obvious directives to bear in mind.

 Louise Oliphant